-Our objective at The Mainichi Newspapers is the implementation of "Mainichi Journalism."
-Patiently gathering news under the slogan, "There is no shortcut to news coverage"; obtaining scoops that bring to light facts hidden deep within the realms of politics, the economy and diplomacy; launching campaigns to support and save those facing difficulties; publishing investigative reports that shed light on social problems; providing analysis to help readers understand the essence of the news; presenting useful information and various columns -- "Mainichi Journalism" encompasses such diverse ideas.
+Our objective at The Mainichi Newspapers is the implementation of “Mainichi Journalism.”
+Patiently gathering news under the slogan, “There are no shortcuts to news coverage”; obtaining scoops that bring to light facts hidden deep within the realms of politics, the economy and diplomacy; launching campaigns to support and save those facing difficulties; publishing investigative reports that shed light on social problems; providing analysis to help readers understand the essence of the news; presenting useful information and various columns — “Mainichi Journalism” encompasses such diverse ideas.

-In fiscal 2016, the Mainichi Shimbun received an NSK Award for a series of pictures titled, "Serial Earthquake in Kumamoto, Miracle Rescue," one of which showed an 8 month old baby being rescued from a collapsed house six hours after the earthquake.
-The rescue was wired across the world.
-NSK praised these pictures saying, "The picture of the rescue gave us hope.
-At the same time, another picture showed a parent who had lost their daughter, telling us the real situation of the tragedy."
-These pictures demonstrated the true value of Mainichi Journalism.
+In fiscal 2016, the Mainichi Shimbun received an NSK Award for a series of photos titled, “Serial Earthquake in Kumamoto, Miracle Rescue,” one of which showed an 8-month-old baby being rescued from a collapsed house six hours after the earthquake.
+The rescue was broadcast across the world.
+NSK praised these photos, saying, “The photograph of the rescue gave us hope.
+At the same time, another photograph showed a parent who had lost a daughter, conveying the reality of the tragedy.”
+In fiscal 2017, the Mainichi Shimbun won the award again for the second year running with a sports photo titled, “Bolt’s surprise, Japan’s first ever relay silver.”
+The action shot managed to capture the surprise on Jamaican sprinter Usain Bolt’s face as he glanced over to see Japanese sprinter Aska Cambridge running next to him in the final straight of the 4×100-meter relay final at the 2016 Rio Olympics.
+Notably, the award was also the first time for a sports photo to win in the editorial category.
+These photos demonstrate the true value of Mainichi Journalism.

 Newspapers are required to fulfill their social mission not only as the bearers of the culture of printed media but also as essential media that respond to readers’ right to know and contribute to the formation of a healthy democratic society and as forums to spread empathy among readers.

-The Mainichi Shimbun on Feb.
-12, 2015, published its 50,000th issue (for its Tokyo and Hokkaido editions), and in February 2017 will mark 145 years since its founding.
-The Mainichi Newspapers is determined to continue its efforts as a group of journalists, boasting the longest history among Japanese news organizations and will work to build the forum that society requires.
+The Mainichi Shimbun published its 50,000th issue on Feb.
+12, 2015 (for its Tokyo and Hokkaido editions), and in February 2017 marked 145 years since its founding.
+The Mainichi Newspapers is determined to continue its efforts as a group of journalists, boasting the longest history among Japanese news organizations and will work to build a forum that society requires.